The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/6-grid-media-queries.md

 > * Using live server, render the page found in `3-media-queries/`
 > * Have fellows look at the code in small groups and play with resizing their screen to see how the styles are applied
 > * Have fellows update the breakpoints to match bootstrap's breakpoint sizes.
-> * Review flexbox `flex-direction` and have fellows change the flex direction to `row` for Medium devices
+> * Review Flexbox `flex-direction` and have fellows change the flex direction to `row` for Medium devices

 * **Media queries** allow us to apply CSS _in response_ to changes to the device's screen size (and other things too!).
 Media queries are how we implement **responsive web design**, ensuring usability across all devices.